Dynamics-Based Intrinsic Signal Model for High-Dimensional, Small-Sample Data: Results and Discussion

-Figure \ref{fig:GCM} shows the heatmap of $x_{ij} \in \mathbb{R}^{10^4 \times 10^2}$ generated using GCM.
-It is obvious that the obtained states using GCM are a mixture of a large number of random variables and a small number of synchronized three-state variables that have a long correlation time and are supposed to be regarded as signals.
-The purpose of the analysis is to identify the three state variables as signals.
-From GCM data, we do not select $v_{\ell j}$ coincident with classification labels every time we re-sample, but we always employ the first one, $v_{1j}$, and the corresponding $u_{1j}$ for feature selection.
-SD was not optimized either and $\sigma_1$ is fixed to be $1 \times 10^{-3}$.
+Figure~\ref{fig:GCM} shows the heatmap of $x_{ij} \in \mathbb{R}^{10^4 \times 10^2}$ generated using RCS-GCM.
+This heatmap was generated using the heatmap function in R by applying a reordering process that brings similar time series into close neighborhood by hierarchical clustering.
+It was obvious that the states obtained using RCS-GCM were a mixture of a large number of random variables and a small number of synchronized three-state variables that had a long correlation time and were supposed to be regarded as signals (Fig.~\ref{fig:GCM}).
+The purpose of the analysis was to identify the three-state variables as signals.
+As mentioned in the previous section~(\ref{select_v_GCM}), we employed the first component $v_{2j}$ and the corresponding $u_{2j}$ for feature selection.

-After all trials (one hundred times or one thousand times) finished, the frequency of being selected were computed for all $N$ features.
-Figure \ref{fig:FreqGCM} shows the histogram (vertical axis) of the frequency (horizontal axis) to be considered as non-Gaussian of individual features (GCM), i.e., $i$ for $M_{\mbox{res}}=8$ and $14$ (see Appendix \ref{sec:res} for more deailed procedure).
-As one can see, the number of features regarded as non-Gaussian decreases as the number of samples, $M_{\mbox{res}}$, decreases.